luyadev/luya/docs/guide/app-blocks.md

 + {{\luya\cms\frontend\blockgroups\MediaGroup}}
 + {{\luya\cms\frontend\blockgroups\TextGroup}}

-## Variations
+## Block variations

-In order to provide block flavors configure your `blockVariation` property of the `cmsadmin` module inside your configuration file as follow:
+In order to extend a block with a special behaviour the `blockVariations` property of the `cmsadmin` module can be configured inside your general config like in the example below:

 ```php
 'cmsadmin' => [